Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

 }
 ```

-After the category has been created, run the following command to assign the category to the asset:
+After the category is created, run the following command to assign the category to the asset:

 ```bash
 #!/bin/bash